CS2 India Best Servers and Low Ping Guide (2026), Mumbai Server Setup

 Fix 2: Close Bandwidth-Heavy Applications

 Steam itself is the most common culprit.
-Steam downloads updates in the background even when you are in a match.
+Steam downloads updates in the background even when you’re in a match.
 Go to Steam Settings then Downloads and enable “Only auto-update games between” and set hours outside your play time.
 Also close Discord video, browsers with YouTube, and any cloud backup services running during play.

 Fix 3: Update Network Drivers